scantist-ossops-m2/passenger/src/cxx_supportlib/ConfigKit/README.md

 You can fetch an overview of all data in the store using `inspect()`.
 This function is normally used to allow users of a component to inspect the configuration options set for that component, without allowing them direct access to the embedded store.

-This function will return a Json::Value in the following format:
+This function will return a json::value in the following format:

 ~~~javascript
 // Assuming we are using the store that went through